mdmtk/docs/edge/source/guide/csp/wifi.md

 ##### **Client Certificate Name (mandatory)**
 Parm name: MandatoryClientCertificate

+Settable if:

+* The Network Action is "Add a New Network" and the Security Mode is "Enterprise" and the Authentication is "EAP-TLS"

 Pivotal parm: No

 Description: the name of the certificate alias that should be used to join the network (Mandatory).

 ##### **Client Certificate Name (optional)**
 Parm name: OptionalClientCertificate

+Settable if:

+* The Network Action is "Add a New Network" and the Security Mode is "Enterprise" the Authentication is "PEAP-MSCHAPV2", "EAP-TTLS-MSCHAP", "EAP-TTLS-MSCHAPV2", "EAP-TTLS-PAP", "PEAP-GTC", "EAP-FAST-MSCHAPV2", or "EAP-FAST-GTC"

 Pivotal parm: No